shawnbmccarthy/viam-ros-module/BUILDING.md

 **Note**: if git is not installed, `sudo apt install git`

 ### Setup Go

 Next we will need to install Go on the yahboom robot, we will assume jetson (the instructions will be similar for a Raspberry pi):
 1. Log into ROS robot: `ssh <user>@<machine.local>`
 2. Download Go: `curl -OL https://golang.org/dl/go1.20.6.linux-aarch64.tar.gz`, please make sure to download the appropriate architecture version
 3. Validate the integrity: `sha256sum <go install file>` and compare to checksum on [site](https://go.dev/dl/)
 4. Now install: `sudo tar -C /usr/local -xvf go1.20.6.linux-aarch64.tar.gz`
-5. Setup Go paths: add this to your profile - `export PATH=$PATH:/usr/local/go/bin`
+5. Setup Go paths: add this to your profile: `export PATH=$PATH:/usr/local/go/bin`

 Now we can test the go install:
 ```shell